zengjixiang/jina/docs/get-started/create-app.md

 # {fas}`folder-plus` Create First Project

-Let's build a toy application with Jina.
-To start, use Jina CLI to make a new Deployment or a Flow:
+Let's build a toy application with Jina-serve.
+To start, use Jina-serve CLI to make a new Deployment or a Flow:

 ## Create a Deployment or Flow